-- At the time of the request, payment for the administrative fee had to be made.
+- Payment for the administrative fee had to be made

 - The property management company on behalf of the condo corporation may have taken up to 10 days to prepare the condo status certificate.

-- Once ready, the condo status certificate had to be retrieved from the condo corporation or property management company.
+- The condo status certificate had to be retrieved from the condo corporation or property management company

-Fortunately for REALTORS®, in many cases a condo status certificate can now be requested online through GeoWarehouse.
+In many cases a condo status certificate can be requested online through GeoWarehouse.
 REALTORS® can request the condo status certificate online, make payment online using a major credit card, receive an email notification when the condo status certificate is ready, download an electronic file containing the condo status certificate, and then email it to the solicitor who is acting for the purchaser.

 Obtaining a condo status certificate online through GeoWarehouse takes the pain out of going through the motions of obtaining a condo status certificate for your clients.